Sunday: What's on at the Fair...

 If the price is a stretch, talk to Own Art by Stand 1.
 They offer interest free credit over 10 months and are Arts Council approved.

 Your purchases will be professionally wrapped free of charge and you can have them shipped anywhere in the world.
 Our packers ‘Stephen Morris Shipping’ will give you an on-the-spot quote.

-From 11am until 2pm Rod Nelson of the Paragon Gallery (Stand 51) will be demonstrating the secrets of wood-block printing revealed.
-Rod Nelson had a sell-out show at the Royal Academy last summer.
+From 11am until 2pm Rod Nelson of the Paragon Gallery (Stand 51) will be demonstrating the secrets of wood-block printing.
+Rod Nelson had a sell-out edition at the Royal Academy last summer.

 From 2.30pm until 5pm Elizabeth Armstrong of The Doorway Gallery (Stand 33) will be demonstrating live.
 Elizabeth is an equestrian artist, working mainly in oil pigment horse hair cloth on canvas.